ajiyakin/ajiyakin.github.io/README.md

 > This is not my professional resume, just a brief explanation on what kind
 > of human being I am.
 So please don't expect a formal language on this page.

+Checkout [my blog](https://theikalman.github.io/blog/) for other sources of information if you need to.